Skip to main content

 Duplicate a dataset

-Browse or search for the dataset you want to duplicate in any status tab (Draft, Completed, Approved, Published, Internal Only, or Deprecated).
+1. Browse or search for the dataset you want to duplicate anywhere in the datasets panel.

-Select Duplicate from the menu.
-The system creates a copy of the dataset and automatically opens the edit page for the new duplicate.
+2. Select the options icon ( ) on the dataset, and then select Duplicate.
+The system creates a copy of the dataset and automatically opens the dataset editor with the new dataset.

 What gets duplicated?